viewtool/I2C_Adapter/VC_USB_ADC_Test/USB_ADC_Test/README.md

 # ADC_Test
-An VC project to test ADC.
+A VC project to test ADC.